Computational methods for large-scale inverse problems: a survey on hybrid projection methods

 \subsection{Beyond deterministic inversion: Hybrid projection methods in a Bayesian setting}

-Recently, hybrid projection methods have found utility in a Bayesian framework from statistical inverse problems.
-Our goal in this section is to draw important connections between regularization and Bayesian inverse problems so that the reader can understand the role that hybrid projection methods can play in the Bayesian setting.
+Recently, hybrid projection methods have found utility in the framework of statistical inverse problems, within a Bayesian approach.
+Our goal in this section is to draw important connections between deterministic and statistical inverse problems, so that the reader can understand the role that hybrid projection methods can play in the Bayesian setting.
 For more detailed descriptions, we refer the interested reader to excellent books and reviews on Bayesian inverse problems \cite{kaipio2006statistical,calvetti2007introduction,calvetti2018inverse, calvetti2018bayes} and computational uncertainty quantification \cite{bardsley2018computational}, and references therein.

 Traditionally, regularization can be interpreted as a \emph{practical} approach to replace an ill-posed problem by a nearby well-posed one.
-For example, Tikhonov regularization was originally motivated as a means to stabilize the solution process \cite{Tik63a,Tik63b}.
-However, the Bayesian framework also provides a systematic way for solving and analyzing inverse problems.
-Although Bayesian inverse problems can be analyzed in a continuous setting \cite{stuart2010inverse}, here we focus on discrete inverse problems, where the underlying mathematical models have been discretized prior to Bayesian analysis.
+For example, Tikhonov regularization was originally motivated as a tool to stabilize the solution process by computing one single deterministic solution of a modified problem \cite{Tik63a,Tik63b}; see also \cref{sec:background}.
+However, the Bayesian framework also provides a systematic way for solving and analyzing inverse problems by modelling the unknown as a random variable.
+Although Bayesian inverse problems can be analyzed in a continuous setting \cite{stuart2010inverse}, here we focus on discrete inverse problems, where the underlying mathematical models have been discretized before applying Bayesian analysis.

 In \cref{subsub:connection} we will draw connections between regularization and Bayesian inversion.
-In particular, we will show that under some specific assumptions on the prior, regularized (e.g., Tikhonov) problems arise in the Bayesian framework (corresponding to MAP estimates).
+In particular, we will show that, under some specific assumptions on the prior, regularized (e.g., Tikhonov) problems arise in the Bayesian framework.
 One of the main benefits of the Bayesian approach is that different priors can be easily incorporated.
 Then, in \cref{subsub:UQ}, we describe some computational tools for UQ that can exploit hybrid projection methods.
 These tools bridge developments in the numerical linear algebra community with those in the UQ community for more efficient and practical inversion that can benefit a wide range of applications.